oprypin/crsfml/docs/tutorials/network/socket.md

 ## Sending and receiving data

 Sending and receiving data is done in the same way for both types of sockets.
 The only difference is that UDP has two extra arguments: the address and port of the sender/recipient.
-There are two different methods for each operation: the low-level one, that sends/receives a raw array of bytes, and the higher-level one, which uses the [Packet]({{book.api}}/Packet.html) class.
+There are two different methods for each operation: the low-level one, that sends/receives a raw array of bytes, and the higher-level one, which uses the [SF::Packet][] class.
 See the [tutorial on packets](packet.md "Tutorial on packets") for more details about this class.
 In this tutorial, we'll only explain the low-level methods.

 To send data, you must call the `send` method with a pointer to the data that you want to send, and the number of bytes to send.